anebz/cloud/Accreditations/aws_developer_associate.md

 > Read replica

 It's a read-only db instance, updates to source are *asynchronously* replicated to read replica (eventual consistency).
+For accessing it, use the DNS endpoint.
 Querying a read replica might mean you receive stale or old data.
 When to use read replica?

 * Scaling: redirect excess read traffic to 1+ read replicas. you can create up to 5 read replicas
 * Source db unavailable. continue to serve read traffic while the source db instance is unavailable